m-lamonaca/programming-notes/DotNet/C#/C#.md

 ## Preprocessor Directives

 C# offers a `#define` directive that lets you define a compilation symbol.
-These symmbols are commonly used in conjunction with the `#if` directive to compile code in diffferent ways for different situations.
+These symbols are commonly used in conjunction with the `#if` directive to compile code in different ways for different situations.
-It’s common to define compilation symbols through the _compiler build settings_: open up the `.csproj` file and define the values you want in a `<DefineConstants>` element of any `<PropertyGroup>`.
+It's common to define compilation symbols through the _compiler build settings_: open up the `.csproj` file and define the values you want in a `<DefineConstants>` element of any `<PropertyGroup>`.

 Compilation symbols are typically used in conjunction with the `#if`, `#else`, `#elif`, and `#endif` directives (`#if false` also exists).